Hassanyare/Minor_Applied_Data_Science/README.md

 ***To what extend and in what way, can different data science techniques be used on kinematic recordings to contribute to a more valid and more reliable diagnosis, made by a doctor, on shoulder disability.***

 Furthermore we come up with a list of sub-questions that would insist us answering our main question.
-For the subquestions, see the this link.
+For the subquestions, see the this [link](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/Research-paper/Possible%20Research%20Questions.pdf)

 ## 4.1 Raw visualization
 # 4. The data as we know